thwill1000/cmm2-zmim/README.md

 ZMIM is an attempt to write a Z-Machine Interpreter<sup>1</sup> that runs on the [Colour Maximite](https://geoffg.net/maximite.html) computer.

-**It is in its very early stages and completely unusuable at the moment.**
+**It is in its very early stages and completely unusable at the moment.**

 The Colour Maximite is an unusual computer in that it is a 32-bit PIC microcontroller (+ support components) that has been persuaded to